-It happened in the archipelago of the Society, near the island of Maupiti, ocean side, of course.
+It happened in the Society Archipelago, near the island of Maupiti, ocean side, of course.

 That day, there are four of us on the boat: a couple of French divers, Emmanuelle and Bruno, Lionel and myself.
 We have just finished our dive.

-Still wet, we prepare to return to the island when Lionel spots the gray back of a whale between two waves.
+Still soaked, we prepare to return to the island when Lionel spots the grey back of a whale, between two waves.

-Quickly, I take back my fat waterproof box containing the camera, with which I just made pictures underwater.
+Quickly, I take back my fat waterproof box containing the camera, with which I have just made pictures under water.

-I do not have time to wipe the dome, on which the drops still trickle.
-With the weight of the box, the swell and the drops of water, the photos will be rotten, but too bad.
+I don't have time to wipe the dome, on which the drops are still streaming.
+With the weight of the box, the swell and the drops of water, the pictures will be rotten, but never mind.

-We scan the waves, when suddenly, close to us, on the port side, there is this strange noise: "Pfffff... pschiiit..."
-At 2 meters from the hull of the boat, we see a whale appear!
+We are scanning the waves, when suddenly, very close to us, on our port side, there is this strange noise: "Pfffff... pschiiit..."
+Barely 2 meters from the boat's hull, we see a whale appear!

-Or rather, a calf.
-Yes, it is smaller than the whale seen further (the mother, presumably), but of good size anyway!
-Surely bigger than our boat.
+Or rather, a whale calf.
+Yes, it is smaller than the whale seen further away (the mother, presumably), but still a nice size!
+Probably bigger than our boat.

-Not shy at all, he came to see us up close, really very close - we realize it well on one of the poor pictures that I managed to take, since there is even in the frame, in the left corner, the blond hair of Emmanuelle ...
+Not shy at all, he came to see us up close, really close - you can see it on one of the poor pictures I managed to take, since there is even Emmanuelle's blond hair in the frame, in the left corner...

-We just have time to catch a glimpse of his curious eye for a brief moment, and here he is diving!
-He probes under the boat, disappears, and comes out on the other side, to starboard!
-It stays a little on the surface, taking its distance, this time, then disappears again under water.
+We have just the time to see his little curious eye, for a brief moment, and here he is diving!
+He probes under the boat, disappears, and comes out on the other side, on starboard!
+He remains a little on the surface, taking his distance, this time, then disappears again under water.

-We hesitate for a moment to get into the water, in palms-mask-snorkel only, to try to see the whales again, but the waves and the current dissuade us.
+We hesitate one moment to put ourselves in the water, in flippers-mask-tuba only, to try to see again the whales, but the waves and the current dissuade us from it.

 The breath of the whale

-Since scuba diving (my first bubbles date back to 1999), I had the chance to cross the road (on a boat or underwater) some big beasts that live in the sea: dolphins, sharks, moonfish, manta rays and even whale sharks (well, a whale shark, in Richelieu Rock, Thailand, in 2006)…
+Since I've been scuba diving (my first bubbles date back to 1999), I've been lucky enough to cross paths (on a boat or underwater) with some of the big beasts that live in the sea: dolphins, sharks, moonfishes, manta rays and even whale sharks (well, ONE whale shark, in Richelieu Rock, Thailand, in 2006)…

-So, of course, it's something to see coming out of the water, close to the boat, the enormous gray backdrop of a big beast that makes "Pffff..."
-Before being impressed by the show, by the size of the animal, I am touched, upset, by his breath.
+So, inevitably, it is something to see emerging from the water, very close to the boat, the huge gray and dripping back of a big beast that goes "Pffff..."
+Even before being impressed by the spectacle, by the size of the animal, I am touched, overwhelmed, by its breath.

-There is no more moving than this hissing, this exhalation, which means: this beast is not a fish, this beast is like me, it breathes air, all the same as me...
+There is nothing more moving than this hissing, this breathing out, which means: this beast is not a fish, this beast is like me, it breathes air, just like me...

-Short.
+In short.
 I met my first whale in Maupiti, Polynesia.
-And I still do not recover.
+And I still can't get over it.